 Treatment is typically available on both an inpatient and outpatient basis.
 Inpatient treatment provides care 24 hours a day, seven days a week for a designated period of time, typically ranging from 30-90 days.
 This intensive round-the-clock treatment regimen provides those in addiction recovery a supportive and stable recovery environment free from outside stressors and triggers.

-Outpatient treatment programs typically consist of the same treatment approaches as inpatient facilities, but they take place on a part-time basis.
+Typically consist of the same treatment approaches as inpatient facilities, but they take place on a part-time basis.
 Outpatient treatment allows patients to remain active in their day-to-day lives and maintain any work and school duties they may have.
 While both treatment regimens are effective, inpatient rehab may be the preferred choice for those with severe and/or recurring addictions 8.